Need fresh thinking?

 Cause marketing was born.

-Cause marketing is ideal for helping personal care businesses stand out from competitors.
+Cause marketing is ideal for helping businesses offering retail services stand out from competitors.
 Some businesses are so prevalent in every neighborhood that they can often appear as interchangeable commodities, such as hair and nail salons, massage clinics and athletic clubs.
 Small businesses or franchises with limited marketing budgets look to cause marketing as a cost-effective way to do good and gain positive exposure.

 The premise supporting cause marketing is simple.
 Commonly, a business aligns itself with a non-profit entity and promises to donate a set amount or percent of purchases to the charity.
 If all goes well, the charity realizes a financial windfall, while the supporting business gains significant media exposure and increased customers and revenue.

 Cause marketing is one form of strategic philanthropy, which attempts to absorb the benefits of social issues into a brand.
 Recent examples of cause marketing include: